simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 		- `docker tag demo:latest 955966247963.dkr.ecr.ap-southeast-2.amazonaws.com/demo:latest`
 		- `docker push 955966247963.dkr.ecr.ap-southeast-2.amazonaws.com/demo:latest`
 	- To use image in Task, need to ensure IAM role has sufficient permissions to pull from the repo
+- Fargate - Serverless container orchestration (place tasks without instances)
+	- Just uses Task Definitions - Scale is at task level only (no need to scale underlying infrastructure)
+	- No Host port mapping (because there's no host!) so dynamic mapping is handled by Fargate
+	- Can run Fargate task definition on EC2, but can't run EC2 task definition on Fargate
+- Elastic Beanstalk & ECS
+	- Multi-Docker Beanstalk - EB creates a Load Balancer, ECS Cluster & ASG, Task Definition(s) and runs the tasks (containers) on the instance(s)
+		- E.g. php container, nginx container, other container
+		- Replicated across each instance in the cluster
+		- Load balancer set up for dynamic port mapping for all required ports
+		- Doesn't run it as service, just runs Tasks, each task runs the containers
+- IAM Roles
+	- Instance Execution Role
+		- IAM role that attached to the cluster instances
+		- executes ECS actions such as pulling the image and storing the application logs in cloudwatch
+	- Task Role
+		- IAM role used by the task itself
+		- (has trust to ecs-tasks.awsamazon.com, i.e. can only be attached to tasks).
+		- Used to call applications required AWS API (i.e. perform S3 actions, or read from a DynamoDB database, etc.)
+	- Service Role
+		- Attached to services
+		- Permissions to add/remove instances from an ELB (if the service has one)

 ### OpsWorks